 Leverage the Reliability Pattern as a mediation layer between API Process flows that invoke in each other (i.e. Composite Processes).

-By using the using the Reliability Pattern that was documented by MuleSoft, Inc, it allows API’s to communicate with each other through a mediation layer—the queue—so that API’s are not invoking each other.
+The Reliability Pattern The Reliability Pattern documented by MuleSoft, Inc, allows APIs to communicate with each other through a mediation layer—the queue—so that APIs are not invoking each other.
 The queue provides a mediation layer to “loosely couple” the API flows together.
 Non- persistent queues can be used so not to impact runtime performance latency of the message flows.

 Figure 4: Reliability Pattern for Loose Coupling